alinelopess/alinelopess/README.md

 <img src="https://raw.githubusercontent.com/MicaelliMedeiros/micaellimedeiros/master/image/computer-illustration.png" min-width="400px" max-width="400px" width="400px" align="right" alt="Computador iuriCode">

 <p align="left">
   Hi!
 My name is Aline, and I'm a brazilian computer scientist living in Portugal.
 Currently, I've been working as a <strong> Software QA tester (automated and manual)</strong>.
-Here you can find the codes of what I have studied about automation, python or front-end.
+Here you can find the codes of what I have studied about automation and other things.
 </p>

 <p align="left">